-All girls benefit from our extended day and boarding facilities, whether they are day girls, full, weekly or flexi-boarders.
+All pupils benefit from our extended day and boarding facilities, whether they are day pupils, full, weekly or flexi-boarders.

-Approximately 60% of girls are day girls.
-Day girls using school transport will leave the school at 6pm.
-Other day girls may be collected at any time between 4pm and 6pm.
-By prior arrangement, girls may stay for supper and be collected later in the evening.
+Approximately 60% of pupils are day pupils.
+Day pupils using school transport will leave the S chool at 6pm.
+Other day pupils may be collected at any time between 4pm and 6pm.
+By prior arrangement, pupils may stay for supper and be collected later in the evening.

 To view our 2017-2018 bus routes, please click here.